Video-Nomad/gs-curvetools-docs/docs/source/layers-customization.rst

 You can continue creating hair using this mode exclusively (it is compatible with most commands) or switch to it occasionally to check curve intersections etc.

-**Layer** color is assigned randomly at first, but you can always manually change it using `Curve Control Window <attributes.html>`_ and clicking the color box at the top of the window or by clicking on **Layer Names & Colors Window** and opening :ref:`Layer Customization Window<layer-customization-window>`.
+**Layer** color is assigned randomly at first, but you can always manually change it using the :ref:`Curve Control Window<curve-control-window>` and clicking the color box at the top of the window or by clicking on **Layer Names & Colors Window** and opening the :ref:`Layer Customization Window<layer-customization-window>`.

 Color is **Layer** based.
 Each layer can have its own color.